-Reality Therapy is a direction in psychotherapy, the main instrument of which is the formation of the patient active life position through the assumption of responsibility, increasing inner freedom in specific situations.
+Reality Therapy is a direction in psychotherapy, the primary instrument of which is the formation of the patient active life position through the assumption of responsibility, increasing inner freedom in specific situations.

 Students writing their research papers on the topic must know the basic principles of reality therapy:

-- We are the creators of our own destiny, and not its victims.
-This wonderful concept of “responsibility” was found in several important areas of modern psychotherapy, particularly in the work of Albert Ellis and in the model of changing path of decisions by Robert and Mary Goulding.
+- We are the creators of our destiny and not its victims.
+This unusual concept of “responsibility” was found in several critical areas of modern psychotherapy, particularly in the work of Albert Ellis and in the model of changing the path of decisions by Robert and Mary Goulding.
 Many outstanding therapists started with this assumption.

-- People are driven by basic needs; human behavior is an attempt to influence the world in a way to meet these needs.
-As a result, reality therapy teaches patients to chose, showing them how to meet their needs in a more adaptive way.
+- Underlying needs drive people; human behavior is an attempt to influence the world in a way to meet these needs.
+As a result, reality therapy teaches patients to chose, showing them how to meet their needs more adaptively.
 The therapist asks the provocative question.
 “Does what you do (choose) give you what you want to achieve?”
-This question assumes that the patient has an internal image of some ideal or desired representation, which he can gradually learn to recognize and implement.
+This issue assumes that the patient has an internal image of some ideal or desired representation, which he can gradually learn to recognize and implement.

 - The term “holistic behavior” includes actions, thinking, feeling, and physiology.
 Reality Therapy focuses on changing the thinking and actions that are “always arbitrarily elected” and that, in turn, will change the feelings and physiology.
-Problems are solved here-and-now, and they are solved by the patient himself.
+Problems are solved here-and-now, and the patient himself solves them.

 Free sample research papers on reality therapy can be used for deeper understanding of the phenomenon.